 If our clients were unable to work due to their injury, we can help them recover lost income from their auto insurance company.
 We assist clients in obtaining compensation from the insurance company for vehicle damage, towing charges, storage fees, and rental car expenses.
 We help our clients recover out-of-pocket expenses incurred as a result of the accident.

 We help our clients obtain the maximum settlement amount for their pain and suffering, physical impairment, disfigurement, and other accident-related damages.

-Please contact the Law Office of Doug Goyen at (972) 599 4100 so that we can assist you.
+Contact the Law Office of Doug Goyen at (972) 599 4100 so that a personal injury attorney can assist you.
 The consultation is free, and you will not be charged unless you win!